thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 # HPC Dashboard Getting Started Guide

-Welcome to the HPC Dashboard Tutorial!
-This guide will help you deploy and run the HPC Dashboard on your provided VM.
+Welcome to the **HPC Dashboard Tutorial**!
+This guide will walk you through the process of deploying and running the HPC Dashboard on your provided virtual machine (VM).

 ---